 If you can sew a straight line, you can make this quilt.
-We offer three templates to download to help with the cutting: an edge scallop, a corner scallop, and a square.
+We offer three free templates to download to help with the cutting: an edge scallop, a corner scallop, and a square.
 Of course, you could also simply measure to cut the 25 center squares.

 The trick to a good rag is to choose cotton and other natural fabrics, which are more likely to ravel when washed and dried.
 Anything with a loose weave will work well.
 Flannel is always a favorite for rag quilts because it’s soft to start with and rags up wonderfully.
-Our sample combined three coordinating quilting cottons for the top with a flannel for the backing.
+Our sample combined three coordinated quilting cottons for the top with a flannel for the backing.

 For our sample we liked experimenting with a unique color palette.
 Nursery items tend to dominated by the classic pastels of baby pink and blue, for this blanket we combined mint green, soft yellow, and unexpected pops of coral.
 It’s such a pretty alternative.

 Our cuts were made with pinking shears, which is sometimes used as an option to prevent fraying.
 Hey!
-It allowed us to more easily handle all the pieces that make up this little quilt (98 altogether not counting the straight cut batting squares) without a mountain o’ messy bits.
+It allowed us to more easily handle all the pieces that make up this little quilt (98 altogether not counting the straight cut Batting squares) without a mountain o’ messy bits.
 Pinking is, of course, optional.
 You could certainly straight cut all the pieces.

 We did not pre-wash our fabrics, waiting instead to launder once the quilt was finished.
-One caution: this will leave a lot of thread and fabric pieces in your dryer (and even in your washer) so don’t forget to clean out your lint trap.
+One caution: this will leave a lot of Thread and fabric pieces in your dryer (and even in your washer) so don’t forget to clean out your lint trap.

 Our quilt finishes at approximately 35” x 35”.